tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Update index view header lines.
 - [ ] Custom error view for not found errors. e.g. Case where admin deletes a record than uses browser back button.
 - [ ] Translation of html5 messages on required fields.
 Alternatively, suppress html 5 and use client side js.
+- [ ] Complete switchboard controller test.
+- [ ] Complete cable system tests for from and to after switchboard, demand, and circuit tests are working.

 ## Refactoring Opportunities